Skip to main content

 While we think of coughs as troublesome, they're actually your body's way of protecting your airways, getting rid of foreign bodies including germs.
 Coughs lasting under three weeks are most commonly down to viral infections, but when should you seek medical help?

-See your doctor if your cough persists for more than three weeks or you get other symptoms like shortness of breath, chest pain or coughing up blood.
+See a doctor if your cough persists for more than three weeks or you get other symptoms like shortness of breath, chest pain or coughing up blood.
 Likewise, if you have a long-term chest condition like asthma or COPD, you need to contact your doctor if the cough has made these symptoms worse.

 What's causing your persistent cough?

-When I was a student learning to examine patients, my consultant always reminded me that to examine a patient's abdomen properly, you had to check them out 'from nipples to knees'.
-Likewise, a cough can be caused by irritation of the airways anywhere from your throat to the bottom of your lungs.
+A cough can be caused by irritation of the airways anywhere from your throat to the bottom of your lungs.
 Some are obvious, but you might be surprised at the culprits your GP will point the finger at.

 COPD